hamzajaved70/flask-kubernetes-app/ReadMe.txt

 # iWebLens_client.py

-iWebLens_client  is a Python script to invoke your web service endpoint according to the Assignment 1 specification
+iWebLens_client  is a Python script to invoke your web service endpoint

 ## Installation